spiermar/getvector.io/_docs/creating-widgets.md

 ---
 title: Creating Widgets
-index: 4
+index: 7
 ---

 ### Simple Widgets

-Here is a simple example of how to create a new widget based on an existing data motel.
-Just append this to the definitions variable on app.widgets.js.
+Here is a simple example of how to create a new widget based on an existing data model.

+Just append this to the definitions array under `app/components/widget/widget.factory.js`.

 ```javascript
 {